Agriculture in Switzerland: Modern era

 Population growth, higher than the European average (doubling in 1700 and almost tripling in 1800 from 1500), was a challenge for agriculture.
 In early modern times, many new lands were opened up and more intensive methods were adopted.
 At the end of the 16th century already, on the southern edge of the Plateau, the rotation was supplemented or even replaced by an intensive grassland/cereal crop rotation, which caused new conflicts related to usage rights.
 In many areas of open land the production of grain increased in proportion to the population, as is shown, for example, by the tripling of the yield of tithes at Lucerne between 1500 and 1700.
-But where animal husbandry and protoindustry dominated, grain had to be imported from southern Germany or nortehrn Italy.
+But where animal husbandry and protoindustry dominated, grain had to be imported from southern Germany or northern Italy.
 The population boom did not go without leading to fragmentation of property, multiplication of peasants lacking land, repeated famines, misery, increased cost of land and agricultural debt.
+One result was the Swiss peasant war of 1653.

 While large farms progressed in Europe, Swiss agriculture remained the work of family businesses.
 In the 18th century, the extension of work at home procured accessory earnings and new means of existence for poor families, who launched themselves with all their might into industry while cultivating a cramped estate.

 The second half of the 18th century marks the beginning of profound changes in the open land areas (while the livestock areas had undergone their great transformation in the Middle Ages): new enclosures, introduction of the potato, sharing of the commons, sowing of fallow land and permanent stabling came to modify, more or less strongly according to the regions, the agrarian structures.
 The modernization of agriculture which took place between 1750 and 1850 constituted an agricultural revolution, even if it took place in fits and starts.
 The Old World slowly gave way to the new, and old and new methods of exploitation began to coexist.
 Around 1800, the irreversible movement had only just begun.